joerx/browserify-fu/Readme.md

 Browserify can include a source map inside the bundled file to make debugging easier.

 - Source map is appended as base64-encoded data url to the end of `bundle.js`
-- Obviously the resulting bundle will be larger: `bundle.js` will 669k vs. 244k w/o source map
+- Obviously the resulting bundle will be larger: `bundle.js` has 669k vs. 244k w/o source map
 - See `build.js` for details. (`DEBUG=1 node build.js` to generate bundle w/ source maps)
+- CLI: use `--debug` flag for `browserify`